miniclue/miniclue-info/PRD.md

       - **Propagate Results:** It runs an `UPDATE` query on the `slide_images` table **where the `lecture_id` and `image_hash` match**.
 This ensures the analysis is written to every record representing that unique image.
       - **The "Last Job" Logic:** It increments the `processed_sub_images` counter in the main `lectures` table.
   4.  **Trigger Embedding Job (If Last):** After the transaction is successfully committed, it checks if `processed_sub_images == total_sub_images`.
 If they match, it publishes the single `embedding` message.
-  5.  **Granular Error Handling**: If an error occurs, it is caught, and a structured JSON error object is written to a dedicated `search_error_details` field in the `lectures` table before the exception is re-raised to trigger a Pub/Sub retry.
+  5.  **Granular Error Handling**: If an error occurs, it is caught, and a structured JSON error object is written to a dedicated `embedding_error_details` field in the `lectures` table before the exception is re-raised to trigger a Pub/Sub retry.

 ## Step 4: Creating Searchable Embeddings